ojilles/jilles.net/_posts/2013-07-22-cooking-a-steak.md

 The second, recommended way is to actually have a thermometer.
 You won't be able to *predict* ahead of time when your meat is done, but you know once you get there&mdash;perfect for most non-labratory uses!
-I have a [ThermaPen](http://www.thermoworks.com/products/thermapen/) which comes highly recommended.
+I have a [ThermaPen](http://www.thermoworks.com/products/thermapen/) which comes highly recommended; it is durable and super fast to read out.

 [temp]: http://www.foodnetwork.com/recipes-and-cooking/meat-and-poultry-temperature-guide/index.html
 [Steak]: {{site.baseurl}}/photos/x_steak.jpg